Hassan II Mosque: Prayer hall

-The prayer hall is built to a rectangular plan of 200 m length and 100 m width with three naves, which are perpendicular to the qibla wall.
-The central nave of the hall is 40 m and larger than the side naves which are 27 m high.
-The central hall is undulating with a succession of numerous domes from which glass chandeliers, imported from Murano, are hung.
 On either side of the hall, there are mezzanine floors with carved dark wood furnishings, which are reserved for women.
 The doors are electrically operated.
-A "triptyich marble partition with open work and central window flanked by two smaller sized windows" are built on the wall of the façade.
+A triptych marble partition with open work and a central window flanked by two smaller sized windows is built on the wall of the façade.
 Such panels, built with multicolored arches, engraved with ornamented floral designs, appear like a geometrical framework when viewed from the outside.
 The gates are embellished with marble bars which have faux voussoirs (alternately smooth or sculpted).

 The pillars of 13 m height are square in shape with engaged columns and cruciform joining a series of pillars.
 Geometrically shaped polychromatic zellji with carved plaster are noted with floral and geometric designs with epigraphy.
 Carved or painted marble or shaped wood are used for these elegant designs, which highlight Islamic art forms.

 The roof is retractable, illuminating the hall with daytime sunlight and allowing worshippers to pray under the stars on clear nights.
 It weighs 1,100 tons and can be opened in five minutes; it measures 60 m high, with an area of 3400 m2.
 The roof is covered with cast-aluminium tiles, (similar to the Fez tiles), stronger and more reliable than traditional ceramic tiles, and about 35 percent lighter.
 The prayer hall is also illuminated by light from the glass gates on the northern wall.